LEGENDARY ROCK MUSIC

 In 2002, after David Crosby purchased the trademark "The Byrds", The Byrds Celebration changed their name to 'YOUNGER THAN YESTERDAY~a Tribute to The Byrds' and continue to tour nationally and internationally, including 2 tours of Brazil in 1997 and 2012.

 On September 28, 2011, YOUNGER THAN YESTERDAY began a new recording project at Music Masters Recording Studio in St. Louis,Missouri.
 This long awaited record, featuring their original music, many of the songs having been performed along with The Byrds classic hits through the years as they toured with The Byrds Celebration and then YOUNGER THAN YESTERDAY.
-This recording was released on Friday May 31, 2013 at the historical Wildey Theatre in Edwardsville,IL and is now available.
+This recording was released on Friday May 31, 2013 at the historic Wildey Theatre in Edwardsville,IL, and despite a tornado roaring through town and knocking out all electricity, they carried on with a completely acoustic performance to the packed house!